AnyChart/docs.anychart.com/Basic_Charts_Types/Series_Type.md

+{:index 0.5}
 Switching the Series Type
 =========================

 AnyChart provides a method allowing to change the series type if the current type and the new one have the same or similar fields.
 See the [list of supported chart types](../Quick_Start/Supported_Charts_Types) to find out what series types can be converted to each other.

-To switch the series type, use the {api:anychart.core.stock.series.Base#seriesType}seriesType(){api} method of a series and set the name of the series type as a string parameter.
-The name of a series type used as a parameter is identical to the method used for creating series of this type.
+To switch the series type, use the {api:anychart.core.cartesian.series.Base#seriesType}seriesType(){api} method of a series and set the name of the series type as a string parameter.
+The name of the series type used as a parameter is identical to the method used to create series of this type, e.g. *bar()* method turns into *"bar"*, *"line()"* turns into *"line"* and so on.

-(? ВАРИАНТ - ПЕРВОЕ ВЫКИНУТЬ, А ВТОРОЕ ЗАКОНЧИТЬ ТАК: ...set the name of the series type as a string parameter (the name is identical to the method used for creating series of this type).)

-(? method of a series - правильно артикль стоит? имеется же в виду не сферическая серия в вакууме, а та серия, с которой работает юзер? или нет? может выкинуть "a series"?)

 The sample below demonstrates how the feature works with line, column, and area series, which require only one value: